 I have been planning to move abroad for years, and in 2020 I came to France to look around some options.
 This house in Merdrignac was one of the last properties I saw, and I was immediately enchanted.

 It is going to take an enormous amount of work to get it back on its feet again, and create the environment I want to live in.
 I have been living here since last August and while I’ve certainly made a good start, there is still miles to go…

 The house hasn’t been updated for decades, so I have had builders coming in to do the major works of securing walls, re-wiring and updating the ancient plumbing.

 Once they’ve finished the real work begins!
 Every room has a long list of things that need attention: from fixing cracks in the walls, from plastering to painting, fixing windows and sewing curtains for insulation, sanding and polishing the floors, replacing lights, up-cycling furniture, finding things in brocantes/charity shops, fixing cracks and plastering the walls, and all the other things I haven't even thought about yet.
 Basically the whole house is just one giant to-do list!

 And I have big plans for the garden: building raised beds and a chicken coop, completely renovating the ancient greenhouse, installing a rain collection watering system, planting an orchard and a wild flower meadow, reinstate the pond… and all of that after the wilderness that is now the garden is brought back under control!
 So as you can probably tell, the garden is also a giant and every growing to-do list!

-There are lots of little projects to be done around the house and gardens that would be perfect for a few workawayers to sink their teeth in to.
-I love to cook, so believe me, you won't go hungry, plus it's France so delicious bread, jam and wine will always be available in my house!
+So there are lots of projects to be done around the house/gardens that suit all skill levels and would be perfect for a few workawayers to sink their teeth in to.

 Hilfe bei Ökoprojekten